Shiva1706/ghibli-films-store/README.md

 # Studio Ghibli Films

-> A react web application that uses the [Studio Ghibli API](https://ghibliapi.herokuapp.com/#) to provide an index of their films and details so you can choose your favorite to watch.
-You can click on each card to get more details, and search by any of the details provided by the app: title, director, producer, etc!
+> A react web application that uses the [Studio Ghibli API](https://ghibliapi.herokuapp.com/#).

+You can click on each card to get more details, and search by any of the details provided by the app.

 ## Live Demo 🚀
 https://shiva1706.github.io/ghibli-films-store/